 4. Georges Loses It

-Georges the Golden Retriever loves his sports.
-And he’s really excited for football.
-He doesn’t care so much what’s on the other channels.
-But as soon as there’s a ball going down a field, Georges’ tail starts wagging and he’s jumping for joy.
+He doesn’t care so much what’s on the other channels, but as soon as there’s a ball going down a field, Georges’s tail starts wagging, and he’s jumping for joy.
 The pup can barely contain his excitement.